The Girl at the Inn

-The Girl at the Inn (Spanish: La niña de la venta) is a 1951 Spanish musical comedy film directed by Ramón Torrado and starring Lola Flores, Manolo Caracol and Manuel Requena.
-In Cadiz a small cabaret is used as a cover for smuggling.
+The Girl at the Inn (La niña de la venta) is a 1951 Spanish musical comedy film directed by Ramón Torrado and starring Lola Flores, Manolo Caracol and Manuel Requena.
+In Cádiz a small cabaret is used as a cover for smuggling.

 The film's art direction was by Enrique Alarcón.
 The film was shot in the Sancti Petri fishing village and harbour in Chiclana de la Frontera.